TobikoData/sqlmesh/docs/concepts/models/model_kinds.md

   )
 );
 ```
-**Note:** the time format should be defined using the same dialect as the one used to define the model's query.
+**Note:** The time format should be defined using the same dialect as the one used to define the model's query.

-SQLMesh also uses the time column to automatically append a time range filter to the model's query at runtime which prevents records that are not a part of the target interval from being stored.
-This is a safety mechanism which prevents the unintended overriding of unrelated records when handling late arriving data.
+SQLMesh also uses the time column to automatically append a time range filter to the model's query at runtime, which prevents records that are not part of the target interval from being stored.
+This is a safety mechanism that prevents the unintended overriding of unrelated records when handling late-arriving data.

 Consider the following model definition:
 ```sql linenums="1"